Our Work: Red Dress

 Finally, funded by the Brigstow Institute, with support from Oxford Criminology, and in collaboration with Dr Ana Baeza, Una is working on exploratory research into the cultural environment of depictions of violent and sexual crime and will produce a written report in October 2022.

-Una is an artist and writer.
-Her graphic novel Becoming Unbecoming (2015) is a social history/memoir of sexual violence, misogyny and femicide in Yorkshire in the 1970s.
+Una is director of Red Dress Collective.
+An artist and writer, her graphic novel Becoming Unbecoming (2015) is a social history/memoir of sexual violence, misogyny and femicide in Yorkshire in the 1970s.
 The book has been widely translated, featured on BBC Radio Woman’s Hour, Open Book, Free Thinking, in the New York Times, Newsweek and Oprah Magazine.
 B/U won a Prix Artemisia in 2019 and has been adapted into a play in Sao Paulo, Brazil.
 Una’s other graphic novels are On Sanity: One Day In Two Lives (2016), Cree (2018), and Eve (2021).
-She has had many projects supported by Arts Council England and produced numerous illustration commissions to enhance research into: Child Sexual Exploitation, online sperm donation, loneliness in older people, maternal mortality rates in the global south, decolonised curricula, and journalling during lockdown.
+She has produced illustration commissions enhancing research into Child Sexual Exploitation, online sperm donation, loneliness in older people, maternal mortality rates in the global south, decolonised curricula, and journalling during lockdown.

 Una is experienced in community arts education and university lecturing, designing and delivering a wide range of activities to people from many backgrounds.
 She has a Ph.D from Loughborough University and has carried out research at the Oxford Centre for Criminology and the Oxford Centre for Life-writing.